New Zealand State Honours - The Queen’s Service Medal (QSM)

 The same ribbon is worn with the Queen's Service Order (QSO).

 All New Zealand State Honours are instituted under a Royal Warrant signed by Queen Elizabeth II as the Queen of New Zealand.
-More information on New Zealand State Honours is available at the New Zealand Honours Secretariat website.
+More information on New Zealand State Honours is available at the New Zealand Honours Unit website.

 State Honours do not usually have separate Regulations.
 Instructions for the administration of the Order or Honour are usually included in the Royal Warrant.
 The composite document containing the Royal Warrant and Instructions is usually referred to as the Statutes of the Order.